Biruk-Tassew/Kelem---AAiT_SiTE_project/README.md

 We use the RESTful API to make our system function on a variety of devices.
 This is an excellent technique to decouple the server from the client and make our work more flexible.
 Another significant advantage of the Rest API is that back-end and front-end teams may operate separately without one requiring the other to complete certain duties after both have the intended api.
 This simplifies the tests we'd do on each unit and paves the path for the best results when the units are integrated.

-The term we picked for our site is 'Kelem-ቀለም' which is an amharic word that has a contextual equivalence of meaning with 'education.'
+The title we picked for our project is 'Kelem-ቀለም' which is an amharic word that has a contextual equivalence of meaning with 'education.'
 We believe that this name accurately represents what we want to undertake.